Soheilp86/Python-for-Linear-Algebra-/README.md

 📦 **Getting Started:**
 These notebooks are designed for motivated students and teachers!
 Feel free to clone this repository and explore the notebooks.
+Or use [Open in Google Colab(https://colab.research.google.com/github/<soheilp86>/<Python-for-Linear-Algebra><0-Introduction.ipynb>.ipynb)

 Stay tuned for the book's release, and let's empower math teachers and students with the power of Python and Jupyter!